bootphon/phonemizer/_sources/python_examples.rst.txt

 Example 2: build a lexicon with espeak
 --------------------------------------

-The following exemple extracts a list of words present in a text, ignoring punctuation, and builds a dictionary ``word: [phones]``, e.g. ``{'students': 's t uː d ə n t s', 'cobb': 'k ɑː b', 'its': 'ɪ t s', 'put': 'p ʊ t', ...}``.
+The following example extracts a list of words present in a text, ignoring punctuation, and builds a dictionary ``word: [phones]``, e.g. ``{'students': 's t uː d ə n t s', 'cobb': 'k ɑː b', 'its': 'ɪ t s', 'put': 'p ʊ t', ...}``.
-We consider here the same text as in the previous exemple.
+We consider here the same text as in the previous example.

 .. code:: python